hsemple/pythongis_tutorials/docs/source/object_oriented_programming.rst

-We can also set and attribute, by calling the object and supplying an attribute,
+We can also set an attribute by calling the object and supplying an attribute value, for example,

 .. code-block:: python

     elephant1.name = "Ben"
     elephant1.name

     'Ben'